-The Sony Alpha A6500 and the Fujifilm X-T20 are two digital cameras that were revealed to the public, respectively, in October 2016 and January 2017.
+The Sony Alpha A6500 and the Fujifilm X-T20 are two digital cameras that were announced, respectively, in October 2016 and January 2017.
 Both the A6500 and the X-T20 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is notably larger (22 percent) than the Sony A6500.
 However, the X-T20 is markedly lighter (15 percent) than the A6500.
 It is worth mentioning in this context that the A6500 is splash and dust resistant, while the X-T20 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can find an overview of optics for the two cameras in the Sony E-Mount Lens Catalog (A6500) and the Fujinon X Lens Catalog (X-T20).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.